Books (peer reviewed):

 2009.
 “Creative Activism: Youth Media in Palestine.”
 Middle East Journal of Culture and Communication 2.
 251-274.

 Book Chapters (peer reviewed):

 2019.
 “The Role of Planning in the Occupation of Palestine.”
-Planning: Radical Alternatives to Neoliberal Urbanism.
+Transformative Planning.
 Ed.
 Thomas Angotti.
 Chicago: University of Chicago Press.